tannerdolby/tannerdolby.com/src/writing/preserve-3d-covering-links.md

 <h2 class="post-heading">How to spot this?</h2>

-I only noticed this situation happening on Firefox, but the warning signs could probably be applied to any browser:
+I only noticed this behavior happening on Firefox, but the warning signs could probably be applied to all browsers.

 - nested links not being hoverable or clickable
 - inspecting an element in DevTools and being directed to the parent container for which your link is nested inside instead of taking you directly to the corresponding element